 Ambassadors for Alaska

 Acquired from Russia in 1867, the vast territory some referred to as "Seward's Folly" was actually rich with resources and far from the frozen wasteland some imagined.
 Alaska was long on acreage but short on population.
-How to generate interest in Alaska and attract the settlers who could help shape it into a state?
+The challenge would be how to generate interest in Alaska and attract the settlers that could help shape it into a state.

 An Era of Change

 Between 1903 and 1904, Brady toured southern southeast Alaska's Tlingit and Haida villages by ship, asking leaders to donate poles and other objects for the exposition.
 After several voyages, he was promised poles from the villages of Old Kasaan, Howkan, Koianglas, Sukkwan, Tuxekan, Tongass, Klinkwan, and Klawock.
 It was especially remarkable that Brady was given the poles as gifts, because more than one professional collector had tried to purchase poles from these same villages and had been refused.
 Trusting in Brady and looking to the future, these leaders chose to share their cultural heritage with the world, even if it meant parting with it.

 Meet Me at the Fair